The Legend of Holly Claus: The Kingdom of Forever

 Princess Holly Claus: The first child born in the Kingdom of Forever.
 She has the power to see what children dream to be, and she uses her magical dollmaking skills to inspire them to follow their dreams.
 Because of the curse cast upon her when she was an infant, she must be kept cold or her heart will melt.

 King Nicholas: Also known as Father Christmas or Santa Claus.
 King Nicholas rules the Kingdom of Forever.

 Sofya: A wise and ancient patroness of Russia who acts as Holly's mentor.

 Tundra: A white wolf who serves as King Nicholas's chamberlain and Holly's protector.

 Herrikhan: An evil warlock who can only escape his magical prison if he comes to possess a heart of true compassion.
 He freezes Holly's heart in ice to preserve it for himself.

 New York, 1890

 Christopher Carroll: A poor boy whose act of generosity creates Holly.
 He is destined to be her true love.

 Jeremy: An orphan in Central Park who helps Holly understand the mortal world.

 Illustrations

 The book was illustrated by Laurel Long in a style inspired by Victorian illustrators Arthur Rackham and Maxfield Parrish.
+Another major influence on the art style is Northern Renaissance painting, and illustrations of the villain, Herrikhan, draw on the supernatural creatures of Ukiyo-e artwork.